prestaconcept/PrestaCMSCoreBundle/README.md

 Presta CMS Core Bundle  [![Build Status](https://secure.travis-ci.org/prestaconcept/PrestaCMSCoreBundle.png?branch=master)](http://travis-ci.org/prestaconcept/PrestaCMSCoreBundle)
 =============

+### [WIP] We are working on the 2.3 release it depends on Symfony CMF release which is not stable yet

 This bundle contains the main logic of Presta CMS.

 PrestaCMS is based on Symfony CMF bundles.